maartene/MissionToMars/README.md

 ## Debug features
 The game provides some debug features:
-* There a routes specifically intented for debug functionality.
+* There are routes specifically intented for debug functionality.
 These need to be deleted for production work (or otherwise disabled);
 * The main debug solution is lowering the time between ticks (i.e. to less than a second) to get through the game quicker;
 * Off course, the regular xcode debug features can be used.